oks-erm/sofing/README.md

 ## Feature Testing

 All Features were tested manually, find the results below.
-The website was tested in three browsers: Chrome, Firefox and Safari.
+The website was tested in three browsers: Chrome, Firefox and Safari on Desktops, tablets and multiple mobile devices (MacOS and Android).

 ![Features_testing](assets/images/readme/features_testing.png)